jomin398/nemesys_Web/readme.md

 # nemesys Web
-We have implemented the Nemesis of SoundVoltex (sdvx) so that you can enjoy it on the web.
+implemented the Nemesis of SoundVoltex (sdvx) so that you can enjoy it on the web.

 # implemented Audio Effects
 - [v] TranceGate